-On March 9, 2021, the Company announced that it had contacted Geotech Ltd. of Aurora, Ontario, Canada to carry out a helicopter-borne electromagnetic survey over Electra of approximately 311 line kilometres utilizing its vertical time-domain electromagnetic ("VTEMTM Plus") system.
-The VTEMTM Plus system offers the exploration industry's highest resolution, signal-to-noise ratio and spatial resolution of conductors, with unparalleled depth of penetration and accuracy.
-The VTEMTM survey is anticipated to begin in April 2021.
+On March 9, 2021, the Company announced that it had contracted Geotech Ltd. of Aurora, Ontario, Canada to carry out a helicopter-borne electromagnetic survey over Electra utilizing its vertical time-domain electromagnetic ("VTEM[TM] Plus") system.
+The VTEM[TM] Plus system offers the exploration industry's highest resolution, signal-to-noise ratio and spatial resolution of conductors, with unparalleled depth of penetration and accuracy.